Covid-19 vaccination information

 If I cannot attend an appointment what should I do?

 If you have received and accepted an invitation for a Covid-19 vaccine we would strongly encourage you to prioritise coming to the appointment.
-If for unavoidable reasons you cannot make it please call us to cancel so that we can invite someone else.
+If for unavoidable reasons you cannot make it you will need to call 119 to let them know.

 Is there transport available for getting to the vaccine clinic?